 Jalapeno Corn Bisque

-The use of dry Sherry is a critical architectural choice.
-When applied to the sautéed aromatics, the alcohol initiates a rapid deglazing, lifting the browned sugars from the bottom of the pot.
-As the Sherry reduces by nearly ninety percent, it undergoes a chemical transformation, leaving behind a complex acidic backbone that prevents the final cream emulsion from becoming cloying or one-dimensional.
+The splash of dry Sherry is a revelation here.
+When it hits the sauteed aromatics, the alcohol lifts all those beautiful caramelized sugars from the bottom of the pot in one aromatic rush.
+As the Sherry cooks down by nearly ninety percent, it transforms into a complex, concentrated backbone of acidity that keeps the finished cream-enriched soup from tasting flat or one-note.

 Jalapeno Corn Bisque